bet4a/d3wiki/SVG-Shapes.md

 The behavior of some of these interpolation modes may be further customized by specifying a [tension](#line_tension).

-If *interpolate* is not specified, returns the current interpolation mode.

 <a name="line_tension" href="#line_tension">#</a> line.<b>tension</b>([<i>tension</i>])

 If *tension* is specified, sets the Cardinal spline interpolation tension to the specified number in the range [0, 1].
+If *tension* is not specified, returns the current tension.
 The tension only affects the Cardinal interpolation modes: cardinal, cardinal-open and cardinal-closed.
 The default tension is 0.7.
 In some sense, this can be interpreted as the length of the tangent; 1 will yield all zero tangents, and 0 yields a [Catmull-Rom spline](http://en.wikipedia.org/wiki/Cubic_Hermite_spline#Catmull.E2.80.93Rom_spline).
-If *tension* is not specified, returns the current tension.

 Note that the tension must be specified as a constant, rather than a function, as it is constant for the entirety of the line.
 However, it is still possible to generate multiple lines with different tensions using the same generator.
 For example: